WW Tools

 How do I know if a string is Base64-encoded?

 There is no guaranteed way to detect Base64 encoding by inspection alone, since any valid ASCII string that happens to use only the Base64 alphabet would look like Base64.
 However, common heuristics include: the string uses only A-Za-z0-9+/= characters, its length is a multiple of 4, it ends with 0-2 padding characters, and decoding it produces coherent output.
-Context is usually the best indicator -- if the string appears in a JWT, PEM file, or data URI, it is almost certainly Base64.
+Context is usually the best indicator.
+If the string appears in a JWT, PEM file, or data URI, it is almost certainly Base64.